-2.37 It should be emphasised that any foreshortening of views from public rights of way within the Appeal Site because of the screen bunds would be temporary and would change as the phasing and progressive restoration occurred.
-Views from representative photoview locations are not perceived in isolation and the sequential experience of the landscape by public rights of way users within the Appeal Site would be such that open views of countryside within the Green Belt adjacent to the Appeal Site, and restored parts of the Appeal Site, would always be available during the operational phase of the Proposed Development.

-- 2.38 I have demonstrated that the majority of the Appeal Site is well contained by natural topography, mature woodland and built development.
+- 2.47.
+It should be emphasised that any foreshortening of views from public rights of way within the Appeal Site because of the screen bunds would be temporary (short to medium term) and would typically change as the phasing and progressive restoration occurred.
+Views from representative photoview locations are not perceived in isolation and the sequential experience of the landscape by public rights of way users within the Appeal Site would be such that open views of countryside within the Green Belt adjacent to the Appeal Site, and restored parts of the Appeal Site, would always be available during the operational phase of the Proposed Development. - 2.48.
+I have demonstrated that the majority of the Appeal Site is well contained by natural topography, mature woodland and built development.
 The Proposed Development, using carefully designed phasing, progressive restoration and additional mitigation measures has sought to minimise potential adverse visual effects during the operational phase.
-Consequently, I conclude that the visual component of Green Belt openness would be preserved. - 2.39 Restoration of the Appeal Site would generally replicate the existing landform.
+Consequently, I conclude that the overall visual component of Green Belt openness would be preserved. - 2.49.
+In terms of the revised scheme there would be some noticeable improvements resulting from the reduction in some of the screen bund heights from publicly accessible locations.
+Public views from bridleway 626 (B) that passes the plant site (Viewpoint C at my Figures 51, 53, 55, 56, 57, 59, 61 & 62) would experience views of temporary bund No. 3 at 3m high (rather than 4/6m in the original scheme).
+This reduction in bund volume would occur during the full length of the operational phase i.e. a medium term and noticeable improvement upon openness compared with the original scheme.

+- 2.50.
+Public views would be experienced from Footpath 624 (B) to the east of the plant site.
+The revised scheme would be visible as a reduction in height from 4/6m to 3m of the temporary bund 3 surrounding the plant site following the restoration of Phases 1 and 2, there by representing a slight improvement to the visual component of openness during the operational phase. - 2.51.
+Public views of the proposals would be experienced by road users and public rights of way users to the west of the proposals and the residents of Castle Barns.
+The revised scheme would result of the omission of bund 18 (with no screening function lost from sensitive receptors), and the reduction in height of bund 19 from 4m to 3m in height (see Viewpoints 1, 2, and 3 at my Figures 3, 4 & 5, Viewpoints 5, 6, at my Figures 9 & 10 and Photomontages from Viewpoint 9 at my Figures 12, 14, & 16).
+The changes to the screen bunds would represent a medium term slight improvement to the visual component of openness compared with the original scheme. - 2.52.
+Restoration of the Appeal Site (for both the original and revised scheme) would generally replicate the existing landform.
 Land levels will generally be between 2 to 7 meters below existing levels with restored land gradients being between 1 in 8 and 1 in 30, which reflect existing land gradients.
-Restored soil profiles will be the same as those currently in-situ.
-The land uses changes reflect a combination of reinstatement of parkland features e.g., groups of parkland trees, WCC request for the establishment of acidic grassland within the Phase 1 area, biobiversity enhancement and significantly increased public access opportunities.
+Restored soil profiles would be the same as those currently in-situ.
+The land uses changes reflect a combination of reinstatement of parkland features e.g., groups of parkland trees, WCC request for the establishment of acidic grassland within the Phase 1 area, biodiversity enhancement and significantly increased public access opportunities.
 The landscape proposals accord with the baseline landscape character guidelines set out at page 75 of the Worcestershire Landscape Character Assessment (CD12.04).